 He was also a talented journalist and a frequent speaker at athletic banquets.
 With his many columns, drawings, program covers and gift presentations, he was one of the state's most visible and popular artists.

-Lanning grew up in Cleveland, Ohio, but moved to Providence, Rhode Island, when his father, Frank Lanning, Sr., got a job as a cartoonist with the Providence Journal-Bulletin.
+Lanning grew up in Cleveland, Ohio, but moved to Providence, Rhode Island, when his father, Charles P. Lanning, obtained a job as a cartoonist with the Providence Journal-Bulletin.
 When they moved back to Cleveland a few years later, Lanning became his father's understudy.
 After his father passed, he took over as the newspaper cartoonist and then a few years later moved back to Providence where he became the full-time cartoonist at the Journal, following in his father's footsteps.

 Frank Lanning spent 46 years as the legendary sports cartoonist at the Providence newspaper, where his cartoons gained national attention year after year.
 Besides his daily newspaper cartoons, he contributed features combining text and drawings, for example, his long-running Evening Bulletin column "Brightening His Corner."